fgmacedo/python-statemachine/docs/actions.md

 - `after_<event>(event_data)`

+## Validators and conditions

+Validations and Guards are checked before an transition is started.
+They are meant to stop a transition to occur.

+The main difference, is that validators raise exceptions to stop the flow, and Guards act like predicates that should resolve for ``boolean``.

+There are two variations of Guard clauses available:

+- `conditions` : Should evaluate to `True`.
+- `unless` : Should evaluate to `False`.

 ## Ordering

-Actions will be executed in the following order:
+Actions and Guards will be executed in the following order:

+- `validators(event_data)`  (attached to the transition)
+- `conditions(event_data)`  (attached to the transition)
+- `unless(event_data)`  (attached to the transition)
 - `before_transition(event_data)`
 - `before_<event>(event_data)`
 - `on_exit_state(event_data)`